AVDSPavan/EncoDecode/README.md

 #### Encoding algo

-Take ASCII decimal values and convert into binary, taken only 7 bits out of 8 ,as 7 bits will be enough to character ascii values upto 127 i.e (2^7).
+Take ASCII decimal values and convert into binary, taken only 6 bits out of 8 ,as 6 bits will be enough to character ascii values upto 64 characters (our requirement a-zA-Z which are 52)

 Step 1: Convert an input byte stream into a group of 6 bytes with .
 If there are less than (6 or multiple of 6) bytes, at the end, pad additional empty bytes.

 Step 2.
-Divide this group into multiple of 7 each chunk of 6 bits.
+Divide this group into multiple of 8 each chunk of 6 bits.

 Step 3.
 If a chunk has both actual bits and empty bits, replace the empty bits in that chunk with 0’s.

 Step 4.
 Convert each 6 bits chunk to its decimal value

 Step 5.
-In the base-127 symbol chart, map each decimal value to its corresponding character.
+In the base-62 symbol chart, map each decimal value to its corresponding character.

 #### Decoding algo